lucalves/lucalves/README.md

 - GraphQL
 - React

-I also like Flutter a lot and I have some articles published on Medium, click [here](https://medium.com/@lucalves) to see.
+I also like Flutter a lot and I have some articles about technology published on Medium, click [here](https://medium.com/@lucalves) to see.

 Would you like to find me?